 The University of Virginia (UVA) occupies approximately 1,200 acres and is located within the borders of both the City of Charlottesville and Albemarle County.
-The University is also situated in the Moores Creek, Lodge Creek, Meadow Creek and Schenks Branch watersheds.
-These watersheds drain to the Rivanna River on the eastern boundary with the City of Charlottesville, then flow to the James River, and ultimately discharge to the lower Chesapeake Bay.
+The University is also situated in the headwaters of the Meadow Creek watershed and the headwaters of tributaries to the Moores Creek watershed.
+Both of these watersheds drain to the Rivanna River on the eastern boundary of the City of Charlottesville.
+The Rivanna River flows to the James River, and ultimately discharges to the lower Chesapeake Bay.

-As a predominately urbanized state entity with separate storm and sanitary sewer conveyance systems, the University is classified as a non-traditional Small Municipal Separate Storm Sewer System (MS4).
-Therefore, UVA is mandated to follow the regulations of the Environmental Protection Agency as outlined in the Clean Water Act, the Virginia Stormwater Management Act and the MS4 General Permit granted by the Department of Environmental Quality (DEQ).
+As a predominately urbanized state agency with separate storm and sanitary sewer conveyance systems, the University is classified as a Small Municipal Separate Storm Sewer System (MS4).
+Therefore, UVA is mandated to follow the regulations of the Environmental Protection Agency as outlined in the Clean Water Act, the Virginia Stormwater Act and the MS4 General Permit granted by the Department of Environmental Quality (DEQ).

-In compliance with Part II.B of the November 1, 2023 General Permit for Discharges of Stormwater from Small MS4s (Permit No.: VAR040073), the University of Virginia has developed a Sediment Total Maximum Daily Load (TMDL) Action Plan for Moores Creek, Lodge Creek, Meadow Creek and Schenks Branch.
+In compliance with Part II.B of the November 1, 2023 General Permit for Discharges of Stormwater from Small MS4s (Permit No.: VAR040073) the University of Virginia has developed a Combined Benthic and Bacteria Total Maximum Daily Load (TMDL) Action Plan for the Rivanna River.
 Additionally, the University has coordinated with Albemarle County and the City of Charlottesville in the preparation of this Action Plan.
-The TMDL for these watersheds sets limits on the amount of the pollutant of concern (POC), which in this case is total suspended solids (TSS) or sediment, that can be discharged to the local streams without detrimentally impacting water quality.
-The MS4 Permit Special Condition for local TMDLs requires all MS4 operators to reduce existing levels of this POC to a level that will be protective of water quality.
+The TMDL for the Rivanna sets limits on the amount of pollutants of concern (POCs), including total suspended solids (TSS) and E.coli bacteria, that can be discharged to the river without detrimentally impacting water quality.
+The MS4 Permit Special Condition for local TMDLs requires all MS4 operators to reduce existing levels of these POCs to a level that will be protective of water quality.
 This process typically requires that the MS4 operator install best management practices (BMPs) that will, through various means, lower the contaminant levels in stormwater discharged to local streams and other water bodies.

-1. TMDL Project Name and EPA Approval Date
+1. TMDL Project Names and EPA Approval Dates

-Wasteload allocations (WLAs) for sediment were assigned to the University for the Moores Creek, Lodge Creek, Meadow Creek and Schenks Branch Watersheds in the approved Final TMDL report as follows:
+Wasteload allocations (WLAs) were assigned to the University for the Rivanna River Watershed in the approved Final TMDL reports as follows: